 “The work that is enabled by this declaration is vital to saving the lives of so many Pennsylvanians, providing education and treatment, and advancing initiatives across the state to continue to battle this epidemic.” – Tom Wolf, Governor of Pennsylvania, 11th Renewal of Opioid Disaster Declaration (August 19, 2020)

-This September, the American Medical Association released a shocking report from its own findings during the first part of this year.
-Using data compiled from 40 U.S. states through the U.S. Overdose Detection Mapping Application Program (ODMAP), which collects real-time overdose numbers, suspected drug overdoses across the nation have risen by almost a fifth (18%) from the middle of March, when compared with data from before the coronavirus arrived here.
+The American Medical Association released a shocking report from its own findings during the first part of this year.
+Using data compiled from 40 U.S. states through the U.S. Overdose Detection Mapping Application Program (ODMAP), which collects real-time overdose numbers, suspected drug overdoses across the nation have risen by almost a fifth (18%) from the middle of March when compared with data from before the coronavirus arrived here.

 Fatal Drug Overdose Statistics in the U.S. / Pennsylvania, 2020

 In the U.S., suspected fatal drug overdoses have spiked by 18% this year during the months of March to July.
 Additionally, in a CDC survey of U.S. adults, 13% of respondents in June reported they had either started or increased their substance use to self-medicate from the effects of the coronavirus pandemic, such as increased stress or negative emotions, like depression.

 One particularly shocking revelation has been in Milwaukee County, Wisconsin, where 911 calls for overdoses increased by more than 50% in March and April compared to the same period last year.

 Here in Pennsylvania, the picture appears to be less dramatic, but equally concerning.